Judge, Correa, Arenado among 12 1st-time All-Star starters - News 12 Now

 AP Photo/David J. Phillip

+“I’ve got to call my family and tell them to book a flight to Miami.
+They’re going to be excited,” Judge said after rosters were announced Sunday.

+The dozen first-time starters are the most since voting was returned to fans in 1970.

 Just one player was picked from the World Series champion Cubs: reliever Wade Davis, who wasn’t even with Chicago when it ended a 108-year title drought last fall.
-The Cubs had seven All-Stars last season.
+The Cubs had seven All-Stars last season, including their entire starting infield.

+“Frankly, we haven’t had many guys who were all that deserving,” Cubs pitcher Jake Arrieta.

+“Maybe this is actually a good thing.
+Right now, rest is not a bad word,” said Chicago’s Joe Maddon, who will manage the NL.

+In a sign of the generational change, the All-Stars with the most selections are Los Angeles Dodgers pitcher Clayton Kershaw with eight and St. Louis catcher Yadier Molina with seven.
+Detroit’s Miguel Cabrera, the senior All-Star last year with 11 selections, wasn’t picked for the first time since 2009.

-Two of the first-time starters are from the Houston Astros, who have the best record in the major leagues: shortstop Correa and outfielder George Springer.
+Two of the first-time starters are from the Houston Astros, who have the best record in the major leagues: Correa, the shortstop drafted first overall in 2012, and outfielder George Springer.
 Second baseman Jose Altuve was elected to his third start.

+“It’s something that you dream about since you are a little kid, since you get drafted, since you sign a professional contract,” Correa said.

 Houston pitchers Dallas Keuchel and Lance McCullers Jr. were picked, as well, giving the Astros five All-Stars, tied for the most with the New York Yankees, Cleveland and Washington.
 Keuchel is hurt and won’t pitch.